sign-language-processing/sign-language-processing.github.io/src/index.md

 ---

 #### Video-to-Gloss
-Video-to-Gloss---also known as sign language recognition---is the task of recognizing a sequence of signs from a video.
+Video-to-Gloss, also known as sign language recognition, is the task of recognizing a sequence of signs from a video.

 For this recognition, @cui2017recurrent constructs a three-step optimization model.
 First, they train a video-to-gloss end-to-end model, where they encode the video using a spatio-temporal CNN encoder